The first day at a new job is always terrifying. Why not put the new team member at ease by planning a few fun ways to welcome them?

 Welcoming new starters is about more than an excuse to get a cake (although that’s a good enough reason if you ask us).
 Companies that foster inclusivity, making your team feel part of something, have shown a 25% boost in productivity.
 What’s more, demonstrating a strong company culture, one that is enjoyable to be part of, can aid employee retention by 59%.
 If those stats aren’t strong enough to win your boss around to these fun ideas, we’re not sure what else could… did we mention cake?

 Here are 5 fun ways to welcome new starters

 Connect your new hire with the team before the big day (assign a Buddy)

 Start preparing for your new arrival before they step foot in the office.
 Set them up with a buddy, someone in the team who can answer questions, help them get a hang of the culture and make them feel welcome.
 Get the pair chatting on email and arrange a virtual coffee or two before their first day to ask any burning questions.
 This way when your new colleague starts, they’ll already have a friendly face to turn to.

 Why not organise either a one-to-one buddy meet-up or if they are going to be part of a team, a virtual call with a few of their soon to be team-mates.
 If you have a company event coming up, invite them to join.
-Send them a postcard before their first day saying you can’t wait to meet them, maybe add in some postal brownies to get them really excited.
+Send them some branded treats in the post before their first day with a note saying you can’t wait to meet them.
 Make them feel included before the 9 to 5 kicks in.

 Offer them a later start than usual